teeseira/tech257-cicd-app/cicd/cicdjenkins.md

 - Check deployment on AWS.
   <br><img src="../assets/image-32.png" width=400>

+### Before code changes
+Before making any changes ensure that you're on testing branch (dev).

+- `git branch` to see your current branch.
+- `git checkout dev` to check out the dev branch.

 ### Apply code changes
-- Check you're on testing branch (dev).
 - Change the heading of app and save:
   <br><img src="../assets/image-33.png" width=400>
 - Push changes to dev branch.